Austin R. Brunelli: Korea and later career

 Hardly depleted, the 4th Marine Division was subsequently ordered again back to Hawaii in April 1945, where it remained until the end of the war.
-During August 1945, Brunelli was appointed commanding general of the 4th Division Service Troops, assuming responsible for the supply, salvage, evacuation, construction, personnel management, quartering and sanitation needs of all 4th Marine Division units.
-Brunelli sailed with 4th Marine Division to the United States in November 1945 and subsequently supervised its deactivation at Camp Pendleton, California on November 28, 1945.
+During August 1945, Brunelli was appointed commanding general of the 4th Division Service Troops, assuming responsibility for the supply, salvage, evacuation, construction, personnel management, quartering and sanitation needs of all 4th Marine Division units.
+Brunelli sailed with the 4th Marine Division to the United States in November 1945 and subsequently supervised its deactivation at Camp Pendleton, California on November 28, 1945.

 His next assignment was with Marine Barracks at Camp Lejeune, North Carolina from January 1946.
-In August of the same year, Brunelli was assigned to Senior Course at the Amphibious Warfare School at Marine Corps Base Quantico.
+In August of the same year, Brunelli was assigned to the Senior Course at the Amphibious Warfare School at Marine Corps Base Quantico.
 He completed the course in May 1947 and subsequently was appointed assistant director of the Basic School there.
 Brunelli remained in Quantico until June 1950, when he was promoted to the rank of colonel and transferred to the staff of Commander, Amphibious Force, Pacific Fleet at Coronado, California.

 Within this command, he served in Japan and Korea from March 1952.
 While in Korea, Brunelli was transferred to the 1st Marine Division under the command of Major General John T. Selden and succeeded Colonel Custin Burton Jr. as Division Chief of Staff.
 He took part in the actions on the western front and participated in the defense of Outpost Bunker Hill.
 Brunelli served with the 1st Marine Division until October 1952, when he was succeeded by Colonel Henry W. Buse Jr. and ordered back to the United States.

 For his service in Korea, Colonel Brunelli received his second Legion of Merit with Combat "V".

 He returned to the United States at the beginning of November 1952 and was assigned back to the staff of Commander, Amphibious Force, Pacific Fleet.
 Brunelli remained in this post until the end of July 1955, when he was transferred to Washington, D.C., and appointed to the office of Joint Chiefs of Staff under General Omar Bradley.
 While in this capacity, Brunelli was promoted to the rank of brigadier general in August 1956.

 General Brunelli was subsequently transferred to Camp Lejeune, North Carolina in November 1956 and appointed Assistant Division Commander of 2nd Marine Division under Major General Reginald H. Ridgely.
 Brunelli received new orders in April 1958, but stayed at Camp Lejeune as the new base commander.

-He was transferred to Naval Station Norfolk, Virginia, and assumed command of Landing Force Training Unit, Amphibious Training Command, Atlantic Fleet.
+He was transferred to Naval Station Norfolk, Virginia, and assumed command of the Landing Force Training Unit, Amphibious Training Command, Atlantic Fleet.
 In this capacity, he was responsible for the amphibious training of all forces assigned to joint amphibious operations in accordance with doctrines established by the Joint Chiefs of Staff.

 Brigadier General Brunelli retired from the Marine Corps on July 1, 1962, after 31 years of active service.
 He settled in Virginia Beach, Virginia, and died there on September 23, 1989.